 Despite its potential to take Tesla head on, Lucid CTO Peter Rawlinson told Business Insider that Lucid Air is more likely to compete with luxury coupes like the Audi A6, the BMW 6 series, and the Mercedes-Benz CLS class.

 Despite all the buzz surrounding the rise of EV adoption and its significant growth rate around the world, there are still only a handful of companies willing to take on Tesla — a brand now considered the benchmark of battery-powered automobilies.
-Tesla has played a major role in advocating for EVs as a way to combat climate change by reducing Greenhouse Gas emissions.
+Tesla has played a major role in advocating for EVs as a way to combat by reducing emissions.

 By far, only Faraday Future has overtly built up enough buzz surrounding their product, but even they are already struggling under the weight of their own hype.
 In addition, the economic incentives that helped EV gain a foothold among consumers are being put in peril given changes in state and federal tax regulations.
 These changes would ultimately give car manufacturers fewer motivations to produce sustainable vehicles.